Last updated on May 19th, 2022

 First, you need to edit your images before you upload them.
 You need to resize and compress them.
 You can use various online editing tools to resize, edit or crop your image.
 In most cases, you can use a tool like TinyJPG.
 Upload your images and it will automatically compress them for you, ready for you to upload to your own website.

 WordPress has millions of plugins available for pretty much any function or feature you want to include in your website.
 There are a couple of downsides to plugins though.
-Some are badly coded and some a full of heavy resources like scripts and styling etc which can put a burden on your page loading time.
+Some are badly coded and some are full of heavy resources like scripts and styling etc which can put a burden on your page loading time.

 Deactivate and delete unused plugins